diwu1990/uSystolic-Sim/README.md

 # uSystolic-Sim
 *uSystolic-Sim* is a [systolic array](https://github.com/ARM-software/SCALE-Sim/blob/master/ideas.md) simulator built on top of [ARM SCALE-Sim](https://github.com/ARM-software/SCALE-Sim), which leverages memory traces to evaluate:
-1) the run time, as well as throughput
+1) area
-2) the memory bandwidth
+2) bandwidth
-3) the power and energy consumption, including both the computing kernel and memory hierarchy
+3) runtime
+4) throughput
+5) energy
+6) power
+of the systolic array with varying computing schemes.

 ## Feature
+The major features in *uSystolic-Sim* different from [ARM SCALE-Sim](https://github.com/ARM-software/SCALE-Sim) are list below.
 ### 1. Weight-stationary dataflow
-*uSystolic-Sim* focuses on the weight-stationary dataflow, which enables low-cost and high-accuracy unary computing for a fair comparison with bianry computing.
+*uSystolic-Sim* focuses on the weight-stationary dataflow, which enables low-cost and high-accuracy unary computing for a fair comparison with binary computing.
-However, it is open to any customized dataflow.

-### 2. Cycle-accurate trace generation
+### 2. Varying-bitwidth data
-Assuming no stalls in the computing kernel, *uSystolic-Sim* generates perfect cycle-accurate SRAM traces and approximate DRAM traces.
-Note that [ARM SCALE-Sim](https://github.com/ARM-software/SCALE-Sim) does not generate cycle-accurate traces, as it assumes [zero data feeding delay](https://github.com/diwu1990/uSystolic-Sim/blob/main/outputs/README.md).
-This difference does not change the bandwidth, throughput, and runtime numbers, but provides better estimation of the power and energy.
+*uSystolic-Sim* provides flexible configuration for the data bitwidth.
+The data bitwidth can be arbitrary as required by the target application, and will ultimately influence the power and energy consumption.

 ### 3. Computing-scheme-aware, multi-cycle MAC operation
-*uSystolic-Sim* is aware of the computing scheme at the kernel, including [unary computing](https://conferences.computer.org/isca/pdfs/ISCA2020-4QlDegUf3fKiwUXfV0KdCm/466100a377/466100a377.pdf), bit-serial and bit-parallel binary computing. *uSystolic-Sim* offers per GEMM level configuration for MAC operations.
+*uSystolic-Sim* is aware of the computing scheme at the kernel, including [unary computing](https://unarycomputing.github.io/), bit-parallel and bit-serial binary computing. *uSystolic-Sim* offers per GEMM level configuration for MAC operations.
 The maximum cycle count for a MAC operation is related to the computing scheme in the kernel.
-For exmaple, with N-bit binary source data, unary computing, bit-seral and bit-parallel binary computing will spend at most 2^N, N and 1 cycles for one MAC operations, respectively.
+For exmaple, with N-bit binary source data, unary computing, bit-parallel and bit-seral binary computing will spend at most 2^N, 1 and N cycles for a single MAC operation, respectively.

-### 4. Varying-bitwidth data
+### 4. Memory-contention-aware run-time statistics
-*uSystolic-Sim* provides flexible configuration for the data bitwidth.
-The data bitwidth can be arbitrary as required by the target application, and will ultimately influence the power and energy consumption.
-Note that *uSystolic-Sim* focuses on the performance and efficiency evaluation, while ignoring the influence of data bitwidth on accuracy.
+Assuming stall-less computation in the systolic array, *uSystolic-Sim* first generates perfect cycle-accurate SRAM traces and DRAM traces, unlike [ARM SCALE-Sim](https://github.com/ARM-software/SCALE-Sim) assuming [zero data feeding delay](https://github.com/diwu1990/uSystolic-Sim/blob/main/outputs/README.md) (not cycle-accurate).
+Then *uSystolic-Sim* further takes into consideration the memory contention for more realistic run-time statistics to evaluate the systolic array hardware.

 ## Workflow
 ### 1. Architecture simulation - [simArch](https://github.com/diwu1990/uSystolic-Sim/blob/main/simArch)
 All mandatory traces are generated for all GEMM operations, e.g., in deep neural networks.
 Also, the MAC utilization is reported.

 ### 2. Hardware simulation - [simHw](https://github.com/diwu1990/uSystolic-Sim/blob/main/simHw)
-The traces are profiled to generate the ideal and real bandwidth, throughput and runtime for all GEMM operations.
-Intermediate data for power and energy estimation are also generated at this step.
+The traces are profiled to generate both the ideal and real bandwidth, runtime and throughput for all GEMM operations.
+Intermediate data for energy and power estimation are also generated at this step.
 This step accounts for most of the total runtime.

 ### 3. Efficiency simulation - [simEff](https://github.com/diwu1990/uSystolic-Sim/blob/main/simEff)
 The Intermediate data, together with SRAM, DRAM and systolic array configurations, are utilized to estimate the power and energy consumption for all hardware.